lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 ### From the controller

-The systemAdapter in the API specifies the intended port configuration.
+The SystemAdapter in the API specifies the intended port configuration.
 This is fed into the logic in nim by [zedagent](../pkg/pillar/cmd/zedagent) publishing a ```DevicePortConfig``` item.

 The API for this is [SystemAdapter](../api/proto/config/devmodel.proto).